 Kyle K. Courtney is the Copyright Advisor for Harvard University, working out of the Office for Scholarly Communication.
 He works closely with Harvard Library to establish a culture of shared understanding of copyright issues among Harvard staff, faculty, and students.
 His work at Harvard also includes a role as the copyright and information policy advisor for HarvardX/edX.
 His “Copyright First Responders” initiative was profiled in Library Journal in 2013, and he was named a National Academic Library Mover & Shaker in 2015.
 In 2014, he founded Fair Use Week, now an international celebration sponsored annually by over 80 universities, libraries, and other institutions.
-He recently won a 2016 Knight Foundation Grant to develop technology for crowdsourcing copyright and fair use advice.
-He also currently teaches resarch sessions at Harvard Law School, training first year law students on the fundamentals of legal research in the Legal Research and Writing program.
+He also currently teaches research sessions at Harvard Law School, training first year law students on the fundamentals of legal research as part of the Legal Research and Writing program.
+He recently won a Knight Foundation Grant to develop technology for crowdsourcing copyright and fair use decisions.
 Before joining Harvard University, Kyle worked at Harvard Law School as the manager of Faculty Research and Scholarship.